JupyterPER/Data-analysis-conferences/README.md

 All source code is distributed under [the MIT license](https://choosealicense.com/licenses/mit/).
 This work was supported by the Slovak Research and Development Agency under the Contract no. APVV -17-0568.

+## Further applications
+The developed algorithms and applied bibliometric analysis tools became regularly used in automatic systematic reviews of relevant research dealing with our current projects supported by the Slovak Research and Development Agency under the Contract no. APVV-21- 0216 and APVV-21-0369.